Turnitin guide ยท Updated 2026-06-01

 What the similarity score measures

-Most often students panic seeing a high percentage.
-However, the first question should be simple – what type of text is being matched?
-A methods section, reference list, or required cover page can add to the number, but that does not mean the paper is fraudulent.
-A serious issue could be hidden behind a low score where a critical paragraph was lifted from a primary source.
+Many students panic when they see a high percentage, but the first question should be simple: what kind of text is being matched?
+A methods section, a reference list, or a required cover page can inflate the number without meaning the paper is dishonest.
+A low score can still hide a serious issue if a key paragraph was copied from one important source.

 Why a score can look higher than expected

-Similarity scores may increase when there are long quotes, repeated assignment questions, tables taken from public documents, or very standard definitions.
-They can also rise when a student submits multiple drafts to systems.
-That is why a no repository check may be useful before a final submission as it checks for matching text without adding your draft to a repository.
+Similarity scores often rise when a paper contains long quotations, repeated assignment questions, tables copied from public documents, or very standard definitions.
+They can also rise when a student submits multiple drafts to systems that store papers in a repository.
+That is why a no-repository check can be useful before final submission: it helps you review matching text without adding your draft to a database.

 How to read the report

-The best review habit is to distinguish one’s safe matches from risky ones.
-Non-threatening matches are typically references, required prompts, standard labels or short phrases.
-Risky matches are full sentences, paragraphs, unique phrasing or source structure that appears without citation.
+The most useful review habit is to separate harmless matches from risky matches.
+Harmless matches are usually references, required prompts, standard labels, or short phrases.
+Risky matches are full sentences, paragraphs, unique phrasing, or source structure that appears without citation.

 Practical ways to lower risky similarity